phil-opp/blog_os/blog/post/double-faults.md

 The triple fault (and the boot-loop) no longer occurs, since the CPU can now call the double fault handler.

-That was pretty straightforward!
+That was quite straightforward!
 So why do we need a whole post for this topic?
 Well, we're now able to catch _most_ double faults, but there are some cases where our current approach doesn't suffice.

 ## Causes of Double Faults
 Before we look at the special cases, we need to know the exact causes of double faults.
 Above, we used a pretty vague definition:

-> A double fault is a special exception that occurs when the CPU can't invoke an exception handler.
+> A double fault is a special exception that occurs when the CPU fails to invoke an exception handler.

-What does _“can't invoke”_ mean exactly?
+What does _“fails to invoke”_ mean exactly?
 The handler is not present?
 The handler is [swapped out]?
 And what happens if a handler causes exceptions itself?

 [swapped out]: http://pages.cs.wisc.edu/~remzi/OSTEP/vm-beyondphys.pdf